christian-byrne/SC2-hotkeys-file-generator/README.md

 <details>
     <summary>Click to Expand</summary>

+- You are left-handed or are a person with a disability and all the grid hotkey templates are for right-handed people
+- You want to create hotkeys that correspond to universal grid-based logic personalized to your setup or capabilities
+  - This is the most common suggestion/tip I found when researching guides and forum posts about using the best hotkey setup.
+- You want to create your own grid
+- You want the hotkeys for every unit/building to be the same according to position in the grid, but want the key for each grid slot to be custom
-- Allows you to add two-key hotkeys for all actions, which is not possible in the options screen of SC2 (may have changed since I wrote this.)
+- You want to add two-key hotkeys for all actions, which SC2 normally does not let you do in the hotkeys options screen (may have changed since I wrote this.)
   - For example, add hotkey `Ctrl+D` to make a drone -- not possible usually but this script allows it
-- Create hotkeys that correspond to universal grid-based logic
-  - This is the most common suggestion/tip I found when researching guides and forum posts about using the best hotkey setup.
-- Saves time
+- To save time
   - Since this mass changes all hotkeys, it saves you from the tedious process of individually changing each hotkey
   - You may then be more willing to experiment with different setups knowing that it won't be tedious creating new profiles
 - Automatically creates a hotkey file that you can drag and drop to your `C:\Users\User\Documents\Starcraft II\User\Hotkeys` Folder